Trading Up the Chain: The Hydroxychloroquine Rumor

 Academic institutions, social media platforms, scientists, professional associations and the mainstream media1 quickly warned that there was no proof hydroxychloroquine and chloroquine could treat COVID-19.

 But the spread of the HCQ theory proved challenging to mitigate, as the claim was being pushed by figures of authority and many journalists in the right-wing media ecosystem and beyond.
-Critical press reported on Trump’s commentary and warned against the idea that the drugs were a cure-all.
+Critical press reported on Trump’s and warned against the idea that the drugs were a cure-all.
 Many research articles and individuals went on record to try to disarm the myth of HCQ as a treatment, particularly as individuals increasingly were sickened or overdosed on the medication.2

 Yet, despite the efforts of medical authority figures to debunk Trump’s HCQ claims, right-wing media outlets and right-wing medical personnel continued to support the theory, and some outlets continued to push this medication as a possible treatment.3

 It is worth noting that by the time the HCQ claims had reached widespread amplification, it became difficult to separate what was a direct mitigation of Todaro and Rigano’s Google document and what was a mitigation of HCQ theories and Trump’s ideas about and comments on HCQ more generally.

 Google took the paper down in late March for violating its terms of service.4 Todaro appealed the decision, and Google reversed it on July 29, 2020.5 As of writing in February 2021, when the link is clicked via Todaro’s original tweet, a warning message appears before users can access the link.
 The label explains that the Google doc violates Twitter’s terms of service (figure 4 below), although the exact reason for the warning is unclear.
 Despite this warning, however, Twitter has not labeled or removed the tweet itself.